History & Environment

 The school’s purpose-built library houses a wide choice of classic and modern fiction, poetry, non-fiction and reference books.
 The school’s reading scheme books are also shelved here so that children are used to going in to the library on a daily basis.

 The children can sit and carry out research for work in curriculum areas, as well as having comfortable space to peruse books for pleasure.
-Library displays change regularly, reflecting topic work and weekly themes covered in the curriculum and the wider world.
-Learning activity is supported by input from a school librarian.

-Each class has library time, when the children can borrow a fiction or non-fiction book of their choice to read at home.
 Reading for pleasure is actively encouraged and greatly valued in the school.

 The road outside school becomes very congested at the beginning and end of the day, so please consider our neighbours and the public bus service when parking.
 Avoid parking in front of or immediately opposite the school gates and, if you see others parking in these places, please explain to them that it places children in danger when crossing the road.